cprasmu/OctoPrint-OrviboS20/README.md

 ## Configuration

-Once installed go into settings and enter the ip address for your TP-Link Smartplug device.
+Once installed go into settings and enter the ip address for your Orvibo S20 device.
 Adjust additional settings as needed.

 ## Settings Explained
 - **IP**